Augmentation Invariant Manifold Learning: A Computationally Efficient Formulation

+Here, $X'_i$ and $X''_i$ are independent augmented copies of $X_i$, $W'_{i_1,i_2}$ is the weight between $X'_{i_1}$ and $X'_{i_2}$, and the expectation is taken with respect to the random data augmentation transformation.

+To solve the stochastic optimization problem in \eqref{eq:unconsoptimization}, we can adopt the idea in stochastic approximation, also known as stochastic gradient descent \citep{robbins1951stochastic,wright2022optimization}.
+More concretely, given a small batch of samples $\Scal\subset \{1,\ldots,m\}$, we can consider an estimator of the loss function $\ell(\beta)$

-We now discuss the three parts of the above optimization problem in detail. \begin{itemize} \item \textbf{Unsupervised signal.} In the graph Laplacian, we need to evaluate weights between any pairs of data points, which is the most computationally intensive part.
+We now discuss the three parts of the above estimator in detail. \begin{itemize} \item \textbf{Unsupervised signal.} In $\ell_u(\beta)$, we need to evaluate weights between any pairs of data points, which is the most computationally intensive part.
 To overcome this issue, we adopt a sub-sampling strategy to approximate the graph Laplacian part.
-More concretely, if we consider random variables $i'\sim {\rm Unif}\{1,\ldots,m\}$ and $j,j'\sim {\rm Unif}\{1,\ldots,n\}$, then
+Specifically, let $X'_i$ and $X''_i$ be independent augmented copies of $X_i$, and $\pi$ be a random permutation of $\Scal$ where $\pi(i)$ is matched with $i$.
+If $\Scal$ is a random subset of $\{1,\ldots,m\}$, then we can expect